semperos/clj-webdriver/README.md

 # Clojure API for Selenium-WebDriver #

+This is a Clojure library for driving a web browser using Selenium-WebDriver.

-**You must add the Selenium-WebDriver JAR's you need explicitly in your project's dependencies.** This library _does not_ ship with runtime dependencies on any version of Selenium-WebDriver.
+You **must** add the Selenium-WebDriver JAR's you need explicitly in your project's dependencies.
+This library _does not_ ship with runtime dependencies on any version of Selenium-WebDriver to allow compatibility with Selenium-WebDriver's upstream releases.

-This is a Clojure library for driving a web browser using Selenium-WebDriver as the backend.
-For more comprehensive documentation on all of clj-webdriver's features, read the [Github wiki](https://github.com/semperos/clj-webdriver/wiki).
-You can generate documentation locally with `lein doc` (API docs).
+Please see the [Wiki](https://github.com/semperos/clj-webdriver/wiki) for prose documentation or generate API docs using `lein doc` inside this project.

+**Latest stable coordinates:**

 ```
-[clj-webdriver "0.7.1"]
+[clj-webdriver "0.7.2"]
 ```

 **clj-webdriver Resources**